michaelrushton-dev/OOP_PHP_SQL_product_display/README.md

 ### GET

-To retreive all data from db, make a GET request to index.php
+To retreive all data from db, make a GET request to index.php (/)

 ### POST

-To add a product, send POST request to add_item.php and follow this json structure:
+To add a product, send POST request to /add_item and follow this json structure:

 ```json
 {